-Jenny Graham’s Around the World Record Breaking Kit
+Jenny Graham’s Bikepacking Kit List for her World Record Breaking Ride

-A closer look at Jenny Graham’s around the world record-breaking kit.
+A closer look at Jenny Graham’s around the world record-breaking bikepacking kit.

 On Thursday the 18th of October 2018, Jenny Graham made history by becoming the fastest woman to circumnavigate the world by bike.
 She started in Berlin on the 16th of June 2018 and returned 124 days and 29,656km later, beating the previous record by 20 days.